kcoffeydpt/physExLab/README.md

 http://centralscouting.nhl.com/link3/cs/combine.nsf/Attachments/CombineResultsSpreadsheet/$FILE/combine-results.xls

+Includes data on Wingate, vertical jumps, and max bike VO2 testing, as well as several strength, flexibility, coordination and anthropometric variables in about 100 athletes

 ## MaxVO2testData

-Data from max VO2 tests performed on the treadmill in 25 college aged males
+Breath by breath exercise test data from max VO2 tests performed on the treadmill in 25 college aged males using a Sensomedics VMax 229 metabolic cart; includes all possible output from the system

-See folder for more details

 ## CollinsExTests

 Data from exercise tests on myself over the past couple of years (can't find data from previous years testing)

-See folder for more details

 # Ideas for projects (data collection projects)